Exo-TiC/ExoTiC-MIRI/docs/source/index.rst

 processing.

-The custom steps provided are built specifically for reducing time-series observations from the Mid-Infrared Instrument's low resolution spectrometer.
+The custom steps provided are built specifically for reducing time-series observations from the Mid-Infrared Instrument"s low resolution spectrometer.
 This mode is of particular use to exoplanet observations, and as such the algorithms are designed with precise relative fluxes in mind.